 Burn the Bootloader

-Using the Arduino Zero Programming Port it is possible to burn the booloader used by the Native USB port.
+Using the Zero Programming Port it is possible to burn the booloader used by the Native USB port.
 To burn the bootloader follow this procedure:

 USB Overcurrent Protection

-The Arduino Zero has a resettable polyfuse that protects your computer's USB ports from shorts and overcurrent.
+The Zero has a resettable polyfuse that protects your computer's USB ports from shorts and overcurrent.
 Although most computers provide their own internal protection, the fuse provides an extra layer of protection.
 If more than 500 mA is applied to the USB port, the fuse will automatically break the connection until the short or overload is removed.

-The maximum length and width of the Arduino Zero PCB are 2.7 and 2.1 inches respectively, with the USB connectors and power jack extending beyond the former dimension.
+The maximum length and width of the Zero PCB are 2.7 and 2.1 inches respectively, with the USB connectors and power jack extending beyond the former dimension.
 Three screw holes allow the board to be attached to a surface or case.
 Note that the distance between digital pins 7 and 8 is 160 mil (0.16"), not an even multiple of the 100 mil spacing of the other pins.

-The Arduino Zero is designed to be compatible with most shields designed for the Uno, Diecimila or Duemilanove.
+The Zero is designed to be compatible with most shields designed for the Uno, Diecimila or Duemilanove.
 Digital pins 0 to 13 (and the adjacent AREF and GND pins), analog inputs 0 to 5, the power header, and "ICSP" (SPI) header are all in equivalent locations.
 Further the main UART (serial port) is located on the same pins (0 and 1).